Action1Corp/PSAction1/README.md

     - Sets values in module only, does not interact with server data directly.
   - **Update-Action1**
     - Used to modify or delete items.
+  - **Start-Action1Requery**
+    - Used to request the system do a refresh of data.

 Let's start by querying endpoints.